arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 ## 🌳 **Tree Height Calculation**

-* Write method to get height of the tree using pre-order traversal of a tree in JAVA
+* Write method to get height of the tree using in-order traversal of a tree in JAVA
 * Write method to get height of the tree using post-order traversal of a tree in JAVA
-* Write method to get height of the tree using in-order traversal of a tree in JAVA
+* Write method to get height of the tree using DFS traversal of a tree in JAVA
 * Write method to get height of the tree using BFS traversal of a tree in JAVA
-* Write method to get height of the tree using DFS traversal of a tree in JAVA

 ---